 The academic research journey must be one of the most studied aspects of higher education.
-One of the most impressive visually was the infographic by Boesman and Kramer, showing the academic research journey in six roughly equal stages – if only to indicate the proliferation of digital products and services trying to assis (or to confuse) the process.
+One of the most impressive visually was the infographic by Jeroen Bosman and Bianca Kramer in 2016 (for example a presentation at the Force2016 Conference), showing the academic research journey in six roughly equal stages – if only, in this context, to indicate the proliferation of digital products and services trying to assist (or to confuse) the process.

 Nonetheless, perhaps because the academic user journey is considerably more elaborate than most studies suggest, the papers I have read remain, in my view, somewhat simplistic.
 What actually happens between a researcher having an idea and that idea reaching publication is considerably more nuanced than the scholarly literature might suggest.